UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The majority of UTK's form values include a valueURI from the Art and Architecture Thesaurus (AAT).
-These values provide important access to users by providing physical information about the original resource.
-Form values are not currently displayed in DPLA's interface, but `DPLA's MAP 5 <https://drive.google.com/file/d/1fJEWhnYy5Ch7_ef_-V48-FAViA72OieG/view>`_ lists preferred from subtype values that will eventually be implemented.
-Work has been done to align as many of our form terms as possible with this preferred list.
+The majority of UTK's :code:`form` values include a :code:`valueURI` from the Art and Architecture Thesaurus (AAT).
+These values provide important access to users by providing physical information about the original resource. :code:`form` values are not currently displayed in DPLA's interface, but `DPLA's MAP 5 <https://drive.google.com/file/d/1fJEWhnYy5Ch7_ef_-V48-FAViA72OieG/view>`_ lists preferred from subtype values that will eventually be implemented.
+Work has been done to align as many of our :code:`form` terms as possible with this preferred list.

 Justification
 ^^^^^^^^^^^^^

-Form values are important access points that provide more specific information than is provided in higher-level elements like <typeOfResource>
+:code:`form` values are important access points that provide more specific information than is provided in higher-level elements like :code:`typeOfResource`.

 Xpath
 ^^^^^

-mods:physicalDescription/mods:form[@valueURI]
+:code:`physicalDescription/form[@valueURI]`

 Decision
 ^^^^^^^^